-32,126,076 SHARES
+5,366,139 SHARES

-INTERNATIONAL ALLIANCE SERVICES, INC.
+INTERNATIONAL ALLIANCE SERVICES, INC. COMMON STOCK

-COMMON STOCK

-This Prospectus relates to 32,126,076 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of International Alliance Services, Inc., a Delaware corporation (formerly known as Republic Environmental Systems, Inc., the "Company"), of which up to 17,925,888 are issuable upon exercise of outstanding warrants.
-Shares may be offered from time to time (the "Offering") by persons (the "Selling Stockholders") who have acquired such Shares in certain private placements and other transactions not involving a public offering.
-The Shares are being registered under the Securities Act of 1933, as amended (the "Securities Act"), on behalf of the Selling Stockholders in order to permit the public or private sale or other public or private distribution of the Shares.
+This Prospectus relates to an aggregate of 5,366,139 shares (the "Shares") of common stock, par value \$.01 per share ("Common Stock"), of International Alliance Services, Inc., a Delaware corporation (formerly known as Republic Environmental Systems, Inc., the "Company"), which may be offered from time to time (the "Offering") by persons (the "Selling Stockholders") who have acquired such Shares in certain private equity offerings and certain acquisitions of businesses by the Company not involving a public offering including 1,210,611 shares which may be offered for sale by certain of the Selling Stockholders who may acquire such shares pursuant to the exercise of certain warrants.
+The Shares are being registered under the Securities Act of 1933, as amended (the "Securities Act"), on behalf of the Selling Stockholders in order to permit the public sale or other distribution of the Shares.

-The Shares may be sold or distributed from time to time by or for the account of the Selling Stockholders, or by their pledgees on behalf of the Selling Stockholders, in transactions (which may involve crosses and block transactions) on the Nasdaq National Market ("Nasdaq") or any national securities exchange or U.S. inter-dealer quotation system of a registered national securities association on which the Shares are then listed, in the over-the-counter market, in one or more privately negotiated transactions (including sales pursuant to pledges), through the writing of options on the Shares, in a combination of such methods of distribution or by any other legally available means; including the distribution by Alliance Holding Corporation, an Ohio corporation and Selling Stockholder ("Alliance"), to its stockholders and debt holders of the Shares which are not sold or otherwise transferred by Alliance.
+The Shares may be sold or distributed from time to time by or for the account of the Selling Stockholders, or by their pledgees on behalf of the Selling Stockholders, in transactions (which may involve crosses and block transactions) on the Nasdaq National Market ("Nasdaq") or any national securities exchange or U.S. inter-dealer quotation system of a registered national securities association on which the Shares are then listed, in the over-the- counter market, in one or more privately negotiated transactions (including sales pursuant to pledges), through the writing of options on the Shares, in a combination of such methods of distribution or by any other legally available means.
 This Prospectus also may be used, with the Company's consent, by donees of the Selling Stockholders, or by other persons acquiring Shares and who wish to offer and sell such Shares under circumstances requiring or making desirable its use.
 Such methods of sale may be conducted by the Selling Stockholders at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at prices otherwise negotiated.
 The Selling Stockholders may effect such transactions directly, or indirectly through broker-dealers or agents acting on their behalf and, in connection with such sales, such broker-dealers or agents may receive compensation in the form of commissions or discounts from the Selling Stockholders and/or the purchasers of the Shares for whom they may act as agent or to whom they sell Shares as principal or both (which commissions or discounts might be in excess of customary commissions).
-To the extent required, the names of donees of Selling Stockholders and names of the agents or broker-dealers, and applicable commissions or discounts and any other required information with respect to any particular offer of Shares by the Selling Stockholders, will be set forth in a Prospectus Supplement.
+To the extent required, the Company will file, during any period in which offers or sales are being made, one or more supplements to this Prospectus to set forth the names of donees of Selling Stockholders and any other material information with respect to the plan of distribution not previously disclosed.
 See "Plan of Distribution."